 - Liberally flour your work surface and rolling pin.

-- Dump dough onto the work surface and roll out to about a 1/4″ thickniss.
+- Dump dough onto the work surface and roll out to about a 1/4″ thickness.
 Add extra flour if necessary, sometimes the dough will be too sticky to roll.

 - Cut out shapes with Christmas cookie cutters and (carefully) pick up and lay them on a baking sheet.
 Re-roll extra dough and cut out more shapes.